zzyzek/sandbox/notes/POMS-Future-Research.md

 ---

-When setting up the cloisterd region, the resolved region could be transferred, the edges could be filled with a path through the canonical homogeneous repeat tile but I wasn't sure on what to do with the interface between the fully resolved region and the homogeneous region.
+When setting up the cloistered region, the resolved region could be transferred, the edges could be filled with a path through the canonical homogeneous repeat tile but I wasn't sure on what to do with the interface between the fully resolved region and the homogeneous region.